Customise Consent Preferences

 Magnetic Transducers

-Magnetic transducers detect changes in magnetic fields and convert them into electrical signals.
-They are commonly used in motion sensing, position detection, and proximity sensing applications.
+Magnetic transducers detect changes in magnetic fields and convert them into electrical signals, widely used in motion sensing, position detection, and proximity sensing applications.

-• Automotive (e.g., wheel speed sensors, anti-lock braking systems).
+• Automotive systems (e.g., wheel speed sensors, anti-lock braking systems).

 • Industrial automation (e.g., proximity sensors).